 The Network for Arts Administrators of Color

-Mentorship & Sponsorship Pilot Program
+Mentorship & Sponsorship Program 2.0

-What is needed is sponsorship, which focuses on advancement by tapping into resources of power and opening doors that add value to mentoring relationships and disrupt entrenched power dynamics.
+What is needed is both mentorship and sponsorship.
+Mentorship provides valuable individual support, guidance, and role modeling, whereas sponsorship focuses on advancement by tapping into resources of power and opening doors that add value to mentoring relationships and disrupt entrenched power dynamics.

 Pilot Program Participants